 We talk about 'the Tate & Lyle family' and it's no empty phrase.
-Caring for our people is central to our purpose, and this year we have worked hard to ensure that our people prioritise their mental health of each other.
-For example, wellbeing was formally made part of our Journey to EHS Excellence' programme in all sites, we strongly encouraged use of free Employee Assistance Programme, and regularly reminded our teams to ask for help and take space where they needed it.
-We focused on helping each other, and it has been encouraging to see our teams come together around the world with yoga, coffee, singing, walking and at their local sites.
+Caring for our people is central to our purpose, and this year we have worked hard to ensure that our people prioritise their own wellbeing, and the physical and mental health of each other.
+For example, wellbeing was formally made part of our Journey to EHS Excellence' programme in all sites, we strongly encouraged use of free counselling for our employees and their loved ones via our global Employee Assistance Programme, and regularly reminded our teams to ask for help and take space where they needed it.
+We focused on helping each other, and it has been encouraging to see our teams come together around the world with colleagues organising themselves into yoga, coffee, singing, walking and running groups, or volunteered to become Mental Health First Aiders at their local sites.